Short Answer (quick read):

 VPS or cloud hosting which is better – a conclusion.

-We hope to have answered the question which choice is the best: a virtual private server or a cloud web server.
-Of course, a bare metal server is the best choice, but it is also the most expensive option.
-So, disregarding this last choice, it can be said that a cloud server is best for a company that cannot afford to be offline for a second per year while the payment per minute should not be a problem for the entrepreneur in question.
-The VPS choice is best if you want complete freedom in server configuration and is also a better option in terms of security and price.
+We hope to have answered the question which choice is the best: a virtual private server or a Cloud web server.
+Of course, bare metal is the best choice, but it is also the most expensive option.
+So, disregarding this last choice, it can be said that a cloud machine is best for a company that cannot afford to be offline for a second per year while the payment per minute should not be a problem for the entrepreneur in question.
+The VPS choice is best if you want complete freedom in configuration and is also a better option in terms of security and price.
 Thanks for reading and good luck!